PVC Roof Membrane

 As with a TPO or EPDM membrane, the fully adhered option is where the membrane is bonded to the deck’s substrate utilizing PVC bonding adhesive.
 An adhered system provides the highest level of stability and uplift protection and generally would be a higher cost than a mechanically attached PVC roof.
 Fully adhered systems are preferred in locations with higher winds.

 Mechanically Attached PVC System -

-Pros of Mechanically Attached PVC: Can be installed in any temperatures.
-Lower costs of this system is often a mechanically attached system is chosen.
+Pros of Mechanically Attached PVC: Can be installed at any temperature.
+A mechanically attached system is chosen to lower costs.

 Best Use for PVC Membrane:

 PVC has a proven record of durability over the less time tested TPO.
 Because of it’s resistance to grease, fire and heat, we would recommend a PVC on roofs that have exhaust vents and those roofs where ponding may be an issue but are also located in the energy efficient regions of 1- 3.

 The following characteristics of a PVC membrane include:

 - Superior Resistance to chemicals, grease, fire and animal fat